llangford1/Molten-Fluoride-Inputs/README.md

 FLiNaK_inputs folder contains the input scripts, data file, and tabular potentials required to run molecular dynamics of a constant-potential molten FLiNaK interface.

+For details on how polarization is modeled in the salts see https://doi.org/10.1021/acs.jpca.0c06721